-Here’s why I hate scripts and templates: if you copy and paste scripts that you find online into your own emails, you’re missing out on a big opportunity to build authentic, human relationships with your customers.
+However, the crappy thing about templates is that if you copy and paste the scripts you find here or anywhere else into your own emails, you’re missing out on a big opportunity to build authentic, human relationships with your customers.

 (Yes, this is real.)

-How (SPECIFIC SYNONYM OF “REALLY REALLY ANGRY”) would you, as a customer who had a bad experience, feel to find this in your inbox?
+How (SPECIFIC SYNONYM OF “REALLY PISSED OFF”) would you, as a customer who had a bad experience, feel if you received this?

-And I agree: our goal is always to make the perceived value of Groove higher, not lower.
-Discounting is a great way to accomplish the latter.
+There are businesses out there that discounts work perfectly well for, but we’re not one of them.
+Our goal is to make the perceived value of Groove higher, not lower, and discounting is a great way to accomplish the latter.

 When a customer asks for a discount, we’ll respond with something like this:

 Why this works: It’s empathetic (we know how they feel), personal (we include information about them and their account) and still delivers value (the consultation we’re offering increases the perceived value of Groove through great customer support).

 Saying no can be hard, but sometimes it’s necessary to make sure all your customers are on a level playing field and you’re not damaging your business.

 A Feature Request You’re Not Going to Build

 Most software companies get dozens of feature requests every week—and that’s not a bad thing.
 It means that your users care enough to offer their own ideas and feedback to help you make your product even better for use cases like theirs.